yewin-mm/spring-boot-app-instruction/README.md

      spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.MySQL8Dialect
      spring.jpa.hibernate.ddl-auto=update
     ```
+* Copy above code and paste in `application.properties` to connect MySQL Database.

 #### For Postgresql

 * Sample Postgresql connector dependency which need to add in `pom.xml`.
 (My sample projects use postgres and you don't need to add again if that dependency is already existed in `pom.xml`)
        ```sh
         <dependency>
             <groupId>org.postgresql</groupId>